5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## XII.
 Compiling the AppleALC.kext
 Now that we finally prepared all the required files, we can finally compile the kext.

-- In Terminal, "cd" into the AppleALC folder containing the `AppleALC.xcodeproj` file.
+- Open Terminal
+- Type `cd`, hit space, drag your AppleALC Folder into the Terminal window and hit enter.
+This is now your working directory.
 - Enter `xcodebuild` and hit Enter.
-Compiling should start and a lot of text should appear on screen during the process.
+Compiling should begin and a lot of text will scroll on screen during the process.
-- Once the kext is compiled, there will be the prompt "BUILD SUCCEEDED".
+- Once the kext is compiled, there should be as prompt: "BUILD SUCCEEDED".
 - The kext will present in `/AppleALC/build/Release`.

 ## XIII.
 Testing and Troubleshooting